annamthomas/work-notes/MultiDataDependentExitVectorization.rst

     }
   }

 So, we effectively converted our task of vectorization of a loop with dd-exits into vectorization of a loop with single early dd-exit.
-Moreover, this single exit can now be “widened” (by analogies of guard widening) since it’s always valid to fall back to the original loop.
-Let’s see what it takes to vectorize the loop in this form.

 Simple Approach Predication
 ===========================

-Let’s see how predicates change under C1^| … | Cn^ == 0 assumption:
+Let us see how predicates change under C1^| … | Cn^ == 0 assumption:

 P :sub:`0`  = 2 :sup:`CLSZ(C1^| .. | Cn^)+1` – 1 = 2 :sup:`VF+1` – 1 = AllOnes